andreorvalho/private_eth_network/README.md

   p.s. we can create the genesis block with the `puppeth` command

-5. In each node folder create a copy of the genesis.json file
+5. Create a copy of the genesis.json file for each node folder

 6. Setup the nodes with the init command